-But Sergi supervised me with a statement about his latest performance.
+But Sergiy supervised me with a statement about his latest performance.

 “I was actually pretty nervous about dancing at prom,” he said with a laugh.
 “The funny thing is, there were about ten times as many people at Prom than at the national competition.”

-Just as the bell rung, Sergi left me with a parting statement.
+Just as the bell rung, Sergiy left me with a parting statement.